 Collarts works on a trimester schedule, which means we divide the year into three study periods (called trimesters) instead of two (semesters) like most universities.
 Because of this trimester structure, students can graduate with a Bachelor’s degree after two years of study.
 This also means that students get fewer holidays than they would have under a traditional university semester structure, with approximately two-week breaks in between trimesters and a summer break of 6 – 7 weeks.
 Learn more about course duration here.

 Collarts provides on-campus courses in Melbourne, Australia.
-Our students enjoy learning across four incredible inner-city campuses, located in Collingwood, Fitzroy, and the Melbourne CBD.
-Our primary campus in Collingwood includes classrooms, state-of-the-art music studios and post-production rooms, a live performance auditorium, Mac-Labs and rehearsal spaces suitable for all of our cohorts.
-The Fitzroy campus features 9 sound-proofed rehearsal spaces and 2 music studios for music performance and music production students to use.
-Our CBD campus includes classrooms and Mac-Labs as well as a television studio for our entertainment journalism, entertainment management, and content creation students.
+Our students enjoy learning across three incredible inner-city campuses, located in Collingwood and Fitzroy.
+Our primary campus on Wellington Street in Collingwood includes classrooms, state-of-the-art music studios and post-production rooms, a live performance auditorium, Mac-Labs and rehearsal spaces suitable for all of our cohorts.
+The Brunswick Street campus in Fitzroy features 9 sound-proofed rehearsal spaces and 2 music studios for music performance and music production students to use.
+Our Cromwell Street campus in Collingwood includes classrooms, a textiles library and PC-Labs for our interior design, fashion marketing and content creation students.
 Learn more about our campuses here.